AiSuccessNow/First_Git_Repository/README.md

 # First_Git_Repository
-This is first intro to Git and GitHub!
+This is my first intro to Git and GitHub!